-Important Women in History Who Changed Business Forever: Lucille Ball
+Important Women Who Changed Business Forever: Lucille Ball

-Before Oprah or Barbara Walters there was Lucille Ball who paved the way for women in, not only show business, but the business world.
+Before Oprah or Barbara Walters, there was Lucille Ball, who paved the way for women in not only show business but also the business world.
 She was a tough cookie who exhibited control over her environment with grace and style.
 She knew men of the business world were watching her, and she had to succeed.
-Co-owner, partner, and husband Desi Arnaz was co-owner with her in Desilu Productions, but Ball ran the show.
+Partner and husband Desi Arnaz was co-owners with her in Desilu Productions, but Ball ran the show.

-Desi Arnaz, constantly one to try new things, wanted to tape live performances, which was risky and expensive during the 50's.
+Desi Arnaz, constantly one to try new things, wanted to tape live performances, which was risky and expensive during the '50s.
 Again, CBS said no to them.
 Desi and Lucy, once again, did not take "no" for an answer.
-They negotiated to get their way with the show and even agreed to less money if they could film the show, retain all rights to the show, and begin their own productions company, Desilu - and so it began.
-Their physical comedy and Lucy's role as housewife trying to break into show business, which usually caused hot tempered Desi's blood pressure to skyrocket, created sky rocketing ratings – I Love Lucy was a hit.
-Its success brought them fame a fortune beyond everyone's wildest dreams.
-The show made Desi and Lucy the first couple of television.
-Households around the nation tuned in to watch Lucy get herself into one fix after another, trying to break out of her housewife-shell.
+They negotiated to get their way with the show and even agreed to less money if they could film the show, retain all rights to the show, and begin their own productions company, Desilu—and so it began.

 Working at the Chocolate Factory